Anwarvic/anwarvic.github.io/my_collections/_machine-translation/Reformer.md

 title: "Reformer: Efficient Transformer"
 date: 2020-01-13
 cover: /image1.png
 labs: ["U.C.
-Berkeley", "Google Reserach"]
+Berkeley", "Google Research"]
 ---

 Reformer is an efficient version of the transformers proposed by Google